A pediatrician diagnosed my son’s ADHD. Does my son need to be evaluated by the school to get a 504 plan?

 Yes, he does.
 The school will look at a variety of information to make sure your child is eligible for a 504 plan.
 But this evaluation process can be less formal than the one for getting an Individualized Education Program (IEP).

 To be eligible for a 504 plan, your child has to have a disability that interferes with his ability to learn or to access school programs.
-(A learning or attention issue can qualify as a disability.)
+(A learning or thinking difference can qualify as a disability.)
 The term “504 plan” comes from Section 504 of the Rehabilitation Act.
 This is a federal law that protects the rights of people with disabilities.

 For example, if a child is in a wheelchair and can’t get upstairs, then the school needs to schedule his classes on the first floor so he can access them.
 If your child has ADHD and needs help managing his behavior in the classroom, then the school has to create a plan to help him.